electronicsleep/MediaPi/README.md

 Turn your old TV into a rain machine or play your favorite videos

+Web interface has visual representation of video size, commenting on videos and start stop control

 Can also play mp3 files

-Web interface has visual representation of video size commenting on videos and start stop control
+Cheap digital video frame

 ![Alt text](screenshot.jpg?raw=true "ScreenShot")